PBL-Pick-By-Light/BE-Backend/docs/wiki/Controllers.md

 The functions are intended to be triggered via Router an therefore accept HTTP- Requests and Responses as parameter.

 ## [room.controller](../../src/controllers/room.controller.ts)
-Controller for all rooms, providing all functionalities e.g. (create, read, update, delete) for the room router using methods of room module.
+Controller for all rooms, providing all functionality e.g. (create, read, update, delete) for the room router using methods of room module.

 ## [settings.controller](../../src/controllers/settings.controller.ts)
 Controller for settings of the Pick-By-Light-Projekt